JacktheGeat/Mystanic/Enchantments_overhaul/README.md

 ## New Enchantments:
  * Arctic Chill: Trident enchant that applies slowness to hit mobs, and will even freeze the block they are in if they are in water.
  * Streamline: Trident enchant that increases trident main attack speed (not throw speed).
 Also grants Dolphin's Grace effect when in water, and Speed 1 when its raining.
+ * Earthquake: Mace enchant that will break blocks beneath the target when hit with a smash attack.
+ * Parrying: Sword enchantment that allows you to block with it.
  * Explosive Arrows: Crossbow enchantment that causes arrows to explode when hitting an enemy.
 These explosions will damage the player and terrain as well, so be careful.
  * Implosive Arrows: Crossbow enchant that when hitting an entity, causes a small implosion, pulling in nearby mobs.
 Implosion does not deal any damage to nearby mobs or terrain.
     * Currently not acquirable outside commands.